On this page

 Why it matters

-- Await confirmation from the Department of State that the passport has been invalidated.
+#- Receive confirmation from the Department of State that the passport is reported lost or stolen.

-- If a replacement passport is needed, apply for a new passport in person.
+- If a replacement passport is needed, apply in person using the appropriate form.

 Verification

-#This guide is based on official Department of State instructions for Form DS-64 and is updated whenever form editions or filing rules change.
+#This guide is based on official Department of State instructions for DS-64 and is updated with any changes to form editions or filing rules.
 Always confirm current requirements on the official Department of State website.

 FAQs